 From the summit of Trico Peak, you can look west to see the Ingram Basin directly below.
 This basin is a large alpine bowl roughly 1.25 miles long by 0.4 miles wide that sits at an elevation of 11500-12600 ft.
 It is completley surrounded by mountains, except to the northwest where it drains over a cliff through a rather narrow opening.
 Black Bear Pass Road follows Ingram Basin to its outlet where the famous Ingram Falls and the infamous switchbacks are located.
 Bridal Veil Falls, the highest waterfall in Colorado, can also be seen from this spot.
 Unfortunately, from the summit of Trico Peak, you will not be able to see the falls or the switchbacks, nor could you see the town of Telluride.
 Telluride's airport, however, will be well visible.
 Mt.
 Sneffels and the jagged peaks around it are to the northwest while the Red Mountains sit to the east.
 Only a small portion of Route 550 near the Red Mountain Pass can be seen.
 The north slopes of Trico are rocky and appear very steep.
 Hiking north along the crest of the 13ers (onto Peak 13510 and the 13509 ft Telluride Peak)seemed difficult to me, however, SP member Sarahthompson mentions that this hike does not exceed Class 2 (see comments section and photo here).

 Despite its infamy, Black Bear Pass Road is driven by a few people (and 4WD tour operators) everyday.
-Trico Peak, however, is rarely climbed.
+Trico Peak, however, sees light traffic.

 East face of Trico Peak